-Life expectancy success storyAugust 26th, 2011 in Health /
+Life expectancy success storyAugust 26, 2011 in Medicine & Health / Health

 Life expectancy is increasing all the time due to better quality of life and better health care.
 Despite this, increases in life expectancy can be patchy, with some sources reporting that the gap in life expectancy between rich and poor is getting bigger as time goes on.
 However, BioMed Central's open access journal International Journal for Equity in Health is pleased to report that the life expectancy for people living in deprived areas in Campinas, Brazil, is catching up, rising at three times the rate of people living in more affluent areas.